zhouguiyun-uestc/FillDEM/README.md

 **zhou-direct**: Use the direct implementation proposed in the manuscript to fill the DEM.
 The name of the filled dem is ended with "_filled_zhou-direct".

-The <i>src</i> folder contains the solution project of the Visual Studio 2010.

 <p> The test data used in the manuscript can be downloaded at http://www.mngeo.state.mn.us/.
 You need ArcGIS to convert the DEM into GeoTIFF format.